 Once I'm back in class next Thursday I will join the ends of the ring together with solder (more torch work!) and then can get on with shaping, sanding and buffing the ring.
 I'm not sure what kind of finish I want to do yet.
 Also, I need to figure out what my other projects will be.
 We get started on those next week and I need to come with some drawings of my ideas.

 In other crafting news, I received my first PIF gift on Wednesday!
 And it was 2 gifts in one - an awesomely stylish purse/clutch and a metal keychain.
+Thank you so much knitticrafty.
+I had my PIF gifts almost ready to go out but then decided to make an extra something for one of my recipients.

 I am counting down the days until my defense.
 I don't have my presentation together yet but I've been thinking a lot about it, that counts right?
 I received the report from my external and she seemed pretty positive about my research.
 There are a few things I'll need to address in my presentation but I don't think it'll be as bad as I initially feared.